-When compared to the higher-resolution cases, the annual layer thickness patterns seem to be less preserved.
-The square-wave pattern in the results of UP-1 has already disappeared at around 1400 m depth, while those in the other schemes are almost the same, although less than the 129level cases.
+When compared to the higher resolution cases, the annual layer thickness patterns seem to be less preserved.
+The squarewave pattern in the results of UP-1 has already disappeared at around 1400m depth, while those in the other schemes are almost the same, although less than the 129-level cases.

-Figure 14b also contains a line corresponding to a uniform grid spacing of 33 levels marked as Z: 33e.
-As the figure shows, this discretization can hold 10 kyr differences by $\zeta \sim 0.67$, corresponding to 990 m in depth.
-Similarly, it holds 20 kyr differences for $\zeta \sim 0.43$ (1710 m, not shown in the figure).
-Figure 17c shows that the result patterns obtained for the RCIP+corr (RCIP) schemes are well preserved by around the 1400 m depth, which is between the two vertical levels of these estimations.
-Thus, like the 129-level cases, it can be roughly estimated that 1/10 (or slightly more) duration of the input cycle is necessary to resolve by one grid.
+Figure.
+14b also contains a line corresponding to athe uniform grid spacing of 33 levels marked as Z: 33e.
+As the figure -16 shows, this discretization can hold 10 kyr differences by $\zeta \sim 0.67$, corresponding to 990 m in depth.
+Similarly, it holdshold 20 kyr differences forby $\zeta \sim 0.43$, (1710 m, not shown in the figure).
+Figure 17c shows that the result patterns obtained for the RCIP+corr(RCIP) schemes are well preserved by around the 1400 m depth, which is between the two vertical levels of these estimations.
+Thus, likeThus as same as the 129-level cases, it can be roughly estimated that 1/10 (or slightly more) duration of

+495 the input cycle is necessary to resolve by one grid.

-A comparison between Figs. 17b and 7b shows that differences in computed age among the schemes are within a comparable range ($\lesssim 10$ kyr) and thus are neither exaggerated nor converged by reducing this resolution.
+A comparison between Fig. 17b and Fig. 7b shows that differences in computed age among the schemes are within a comparable range (≤ 10 kyr), and thus are neither exaggerated nor converged by reducing this resolution.
 The high-frequency oscillation seen near the bottom in Fig. 17b is not in Fig. 17b, which reflects the fact that even the RCIP+corr scheme cannot preserve the input shape near the bottom with the lower resolution.
 Nevertheless, it should be emphasized that there are still systematic 1 to 10 kyr biases are left by the upwind schemes.